Dear students, please find below the MMOPKE admission results for the second group of exams for PASS students enrolled for the 2020-21 academic year.

 ATP

-The face-to-face organization of this internship is designed to facilitate students' first contacts with the university environment, not only with each other, but also with the tutors with whom they will interact throughout the year.
+The in-person format of this course aims to facilitate students' initial contact with the university environment, with each other, and with the tutors with whom they will interact throughout the year.

 Here is the registration link:

-The SPR will take place on August 30 and 31.
-To ensure equal opportunities for students from all faculties, it will be held online via the ZOOM platform.
+This SPR will take place on August 30 and 31.
+In order to ensure equal opportunities for students from different faculties, it will be held online via the ZOOM platform.

-Here is the link to registration (the LAS Pre-Reentry Workshop is common to all 3 sites):
+Here is the link to register (the LAS Pre-Term Course is the same for all three sites):

-In 2020, Doctor Valentin FAVIER, in collaboration with Doctor Antoine Debourdeau, once again took part in the MUSE call for projects aimed at supporting the pedagogical transformation of training courses.
-His project, entitled "Application de Suivi Pédagogique de l'Apprentissage et Réalisation des gestes Techniques en médecine" (Application for Pedagogical Monitoring of Learning and Performing Technical Gestures in Medicine), won the award.
+In 2020, Dr. Valentin FAVIER, in collaboration with Dr. Antoine Debourdeau, once again participated in the MUSE call for projects aimed at supporting the pedagogical transformation of training programs.
+He was selected as a winner with his project entitled "Application for Pedagogical Monitoring of Learning and Performance of Technical Procedures in Medicine."

-The quality of physician training is a public health issue in order to care population for years to come.
-Medical competence is a long process, during which the student must master both theoretical and technical skills.
-Medical interns must learn the gestures and procedures that will form the basis of their medical practice over the 4 to 6 years of their internship.
-Theoretical knowledge is frequently assessed by theoretical examinations.
+The quality of medical training is a public health issue in order to provide the population as effectively as possible in the years to come.
+Medical competence is a long process to acquire, during which students must master theoretical and technical skills.
+Medical interns must learn the procedures and techniques that will form the basis of their medical practice during their 4- to 6-year internship.
+Their theoretical knowledge is frequently assessed through theoretical exams.

-At present, medical interns carry out their clinical internships according to a predefined syllabus, divided into semesters, and obtain their diploma of specialized studies at the end of their course with the defense of a dissertation.
+Currently, medical interns complete their clinical placements according to a predefined educational model, divided into semesters, and obtain their specialized degree at the end of their course of study by defending a thesis.

-Nevertheless, during their internshipmedical students work full-time in the hospital, and their training at training at the university is reduced to a few days a year. to a few days a year.
+Nevertheless, during their residency, medical students work full-time at the hospital and their faculty training on university premises is reduced to a few days per year.

-However, the validation of the medical curriculum does not take the intern's technical skills into account, and there are few tools for tracking their acquisition and observing the learner's progress as he or she progresses through internships.
+However, the validation of the medical curriculum does not take into account the technical skills of the intern, and there are few tools available to monitor their acquisition and observe the learner's progress throughout their internships.

-It was against this backdrop that Doctors Favier and Debourdeau decided to set up an application to track the progress of healthcare students' technical skills.
+It was in this context that Dr. Favier and Dr. Debourdeau decided to develop an application that would track the progress of health students in terms of their technical skills.

 The birth of SPART APP

-SPART-App is a project that provides medical interns, their trainers and the educational supervisor with a mobile application to record every procedure performed during their internship (e-carnet).
-This pilot project concerns the specialties of anesthesia-intensive care, gastroenterology, ENT and maxillofacial surgery.
+SPART-App is a project that aims to provide medical interns, their trainers, and the head of education with a mobile application to record each of the procedures performed throughout their internship (e-logbook).
+This pilot project covers the specialties of anesthesia and intensive care, gastroenterology, ENT, and maxillofacial surgery.
 Its objectives are as follows:

-• For the training managerIt will enable them to adapt teaching objectives on a case-by-case basis to the difficulties encountered by students, to identify training shortcomings (notably the number of gestures) in order to alert supervisors, and to propose concrete, personalized solutions to the student and his or her supervisory team.
+• For the educational manager, it will enable them to adapt teaching objectives on a case-by-case basis according to the difficulties encountered by students, to identify training deficiencies (particularly in terms of the number of procedures) so that supervisors can be alerted, and to propose concrete, personalized solutions to the student and their supervisory team.

-Each intern will have a student account, specific to his or her specialty.
-On this account, the intern can enter each procedure performed over time, detailing the gesture, success or failure, and difficulties encountered.
-With the data entered into the application, it is possible to track the student's learning curve.
+Each intern will have access to a student account specific to their specialty.
+Interns can use this account to record each procedure performed over time, detailing the procedure, its success or failure, and any difficulties encountered.
+The data entered into the application can be used to track their learning curve.

-The supervisor of the procedure performed may, if he or she wishes, validate the intern's assessment of the procedure, and use it as a basis for a debriefing debriefing.
-The teacher will have at his disposal the data of each intern he supervises.
-This will enable the teaching supervisor (head of department) to ensure that a sufficient number of procedures have been carried out by each intern, and to identify interns in difficulty, so as to provide them with greater support.
+The supervisor of the procedure performed may, if they wish, validate the intern's assessment of the procedure and use it as a basis for a technical debriefing .
+The instructor will have access to the data for each of the interns they supervise.
+This will enable the head of teaching (head of department) to ensure that each intern performs a sufficient number of procedures and to identify any interns who are struggling so that they can be given additional support.

-Thanks to this project, Dr. Favier hopes to change the way people learn technical skills, and generate short-, medium- and long-term impacts.
+Through this project, Dr. Favier hopes to advance the learning of technical skills and generate short-, medium-, and long-term impacts.

-• In the short term, SPART-app will enable us to take stock of current technical training in medicine and surgery.
-At present, this training is subjective and varies from one trainer to another.
-This project would be a tool for objectivizing and rationalizing student follow-up.
+• In the short term, SPART-app will enable an assessment of the current state of technical training in medicine and surgery.
+Currently, this training is subjective and varies depending on the instructor.
+This project would be a tool for objectifying and streamlining student monitoring.

-• In the medium term, this system will enable students to to monitor progress and orientate their training course and skills.
-The project could also be extended to courses other than those mentioned above.
-This pedagogical innovation could then be rolled out nationwide under the impetus of the University of Montpellier.
+• In the medium term, this system will enable students to track their progress and tailor their training program based on their weaknesses and strengths.
+The project could also be extended to other fields of study beyond those mentioned above.
+This educational innovation could then be rolled out nationwide under the leadership of the University of Montpellier.

-In scientific terms, the data collected from this application will be used to carry out pedagogical studies in each of the specialties concerned, with the aim of assessing the impact of interventions (including simulation, a component also being studied by Dr. Favier) on the acquisition of technical skills, in order to guide changes in teaching practices in a rational way.
+From a scientific perspective, the data collected from this application will be used to conduct educational studies in each of the relevant specialties with the aim of evaluating the impact of interventions (including simulation, a component also studied by Dr. Favier) on the acquisition of technical skills to guide changes in teaching practices in a rational manner.

-• In the long term,this pedagogical transformation will lead to improved practices at local and national level, with a real impact on improving patient safety by reducing the risk of technical errors.
+• In the long term,this educational transformation will lead to improved practices at the local and national levels, with a real impact on improving patient safety by reducing the risk of technical errors.

-At present, Drs Favier and Debourdeau's project is progressing and should be launched shortly.
+Currently, the project led by Doctors Favier and Debourdeau is progressing and should be launched shortly.

 Julie Bay, a first-year orthoptics student, will be going on a humanitarian mission to Kenya from October 30 to November 14, 2021.
-The aim of this mission is to carry out free eye screenings for school children in Taïta.
+The aim of this mission is to provide free eye tests for children in schools in Taita.

-Eye Need View is an association under the law of 1901 created in 2014 by three orthoptists.
-Its aim is to organize visual screening, refraction and training missions in the field of visual health in developing countries.
+Eye Need View is a non-profit organization created in 2014 by three orthoptists.
+Its goal is to organize vision screening, refraction, and training missions in the field of visual health in developing countries.

 The Faculty of Medicine represented by Julie Bay

-And this year, a student in her 1st year of orthoptics at the Montpellier-Nîmes Faculty of Medicine has been selected for the mission.
-Recruited following the submission of her CV and covering letter, she will represent the Faculty and the University of Montpellier throughout the mission.
+This year, a first-year orthoptics student at the Montpellier-Nîmes Faculty of Medicine was selected for this mission.
+Recruited after sending her resume and cover letter, she will represent the Faculty and the University of Montpellier throughout this mission.
 We had the opportunity to meet her:

-My name is Julie Bay, I'm 29 and I'm originally from Reunion Island.
-After obtaining my BTS in optics and accumulating several professional experiences in this field, I decided to retrain as an orthoptist.
-I am currently a student at the Montpellier-Nîmes Faculty of Medicine.
+My name is Julie Bay, I am 29 years old and I am from Reunion Island.
+After obtaining my BTS (advanced vocational training certificate) in optometry and gaining several years of professional experience in this field, I decided to retrain as an orthoptist.
+I am currently studying at the Faculty of Medicine in Montpellier-Nîmes.

 How did you hear about the Eye Need View project?

-As I was very interested in the field of visual health and humanitarian aid, I regularly kept up to date with news on the subject.
-One day I saw the call for projects from the FFEO (Fédération Française des Etudiants en Orthoptie) concerning the Eye Need View mission, and I decided to apply because this project corresponded perfectly to my expectations.
+I was very interested in the field of visual health and humanitarian work, so I kept up to date with news on these topics.
+One day, I saw the call for projects from the FFEO (French Federation of Orthoptic Students) concerning the Eye Need View mission, and I decided to apply because this project perfectly matched my expectations.

-Why did you want to take part in this humanitarian mission?
+Why did you want to participate in this humanitarian mission?

-First of all, humanitarian action has always attracted me, and I've always been committed to putting my know-how at the service of others.
-Those around me have always encouraged me to take part in solidarity actions.
-Back in Réunion Island, my family and I were already involved in an association to help disadvantaged people.
+First of all, humanitarian work has always appealed to me, and I have always been committed to using my skills to help others.
+My family and friends have always encouraged me to get involved in charitable work.
+Back in Réunion, my family and I were members of an association that helped disadvantaged people.
 What's great about this project is that it allows me to combine my work with my desire to help others.
-I've already carried out humanitarian screening missions in Paris with Vision For Life for underprivileged people.
-It helps me to grow both personally and professionally.
+I have already carried out humanitarian screening missions in Paris with Vision For Life for disadvantaged people.
+It helps me grow both personally and professionally.

-We don't always know it, but 10% of children have a visual impairment at the age of 6 and are not treated.
-Vision disorders have a considerable impact on children, especially when it comes to learning.
-So this mission is very important to me.
+It is not always known, but 10% of children have a visual impairment at age 6 and do not receive treatment.
+Vision problems have a significant impact on children, particularly when it comes to learning.
+This mission is therefore very important to me.

 How did you finance your humanitarian mission?

-The aim of the two-week mission is to screen 2,500 children in schools in the village of Taïta, in southern Kenya.
+The goal during the two weeks of the mission is to screen 2,500 children in schools in the village of Taïta, in southern Kenya.
 To make this possible, the mission is divided into several stages:

-The first stage of the mission is to collect as many children's glasses as possible.
-The aim is to collect a minimum of 500 glasses before leaving for the mission, so as to have a wide range of corrective lenses available on site.
+The first step of the mission is to collect as many children's glasses as possible.
+The goal is to collect at least 500 pairs before leaving for the mission, in order to have a wide range of prescriptions available on site.

 • Sorting glasses

-Once all the glasses have been collected, the students will have to clean, sort and label them so that distribution during the mission is as quick and easy as possible.
+Once all the glasses have been collected, the students will have to clean, sort, and label them so that distribution during the mission is as simple and quick as possible.

 • Departure for the mission

-Following these two crucial stages, the students will finally fly from Paris to Nairobi, Kenya.
+Following these two crucial steps, the students will finally fly from Paris to Nairobi, Kenya.

-Over a two-week period, they will travel throughout the village of Taïta to meet children in schools and carry out vision screenings.
-Glasses will then be given immediately to any children needing corrective lenses.
+For two weeks, they will travel throughout the village of Taïta to meet with children in schools and perform eye tests.
+Glasses will then be given immediately to children who need vision correction.

-After their mission, the students will return to France to take part in the FFEO congress in Paris and present the results of this initiative.
-In this way, they hope to raise the profile of their respective Faculties and pass on to other students their desire to take part in a humanitarian mission.
+After their mission, the students will return to France to participate in the FFEO congress in Paris and present the results of this initiative.
+In doing so, they hope to raise the profile of their respective faculties and inspire other students to participate in humanitarian missions.

 Support Julie's project

-The Eye Need View association and the students taking part in this humanitarian project are determined to make a success of this mission.
+The Eye Need View association and the students participating in this humanitarian project are committed to making this mission a success.
 You can support them in two different ways:

-• Eyewear donations: Boxes are available on the Arnaud de Villeneuve Campus to collect child-sized glasses.
+• Through the donation of eyeglasses: Boxes are available on the Arnaud de Villeneuve Campus to collect children's eyeglasses.

-• Via financial donation: You can make a donation to help finance this humanitarian mission by clicking on this button.
+• Through financial donation: You can make a donation to support the funding of this humanitarian mission by clicking on this button.